By Emerson Hough in 1905

 In turn, criminals used the cloak of the vigilantes to cover their own deeds of lawlessness and violence.
 The vigilantes purged themselves of the false members, and carried their own title of shameful conduct, the “stranglers,” with unconcern or pride.
 They grew in numbers, the love of justice their lodestone, until at one time they numbered more than five thousand in the city of San Francisco alone, and held that community in a grip of lawlessness, or law, as you shall choose to term it.
 They set at defiance the chief executive of the state, erected an armed castle of their own, seized upon the arms of the militia, defied the government of the United States and even the United States Army.
 They were, as you shall choose to call them, criminals, or great and noble men.
 Seek as you may today, you will never know the full roster of their names, although they made no concealment of their identity; and no one, to this day, has ever been able to determine who took the first step in their organization.

-They began their labors in California at a time when there had been more than two thousand murders—five hundred in one year—and not five legal executions.
+They began their labors in California at a time when there had been more than 2,000 murders—500 in one year—and not five legal executions.
 Their task included the erection of a fit structure of the law, and, incidentally, the destruction of a corrupt and unworthy structure claiming the title of the law.